 For more info, educational packs and events, go to the Hackney Music Development Trust site.

-The award-winning HMDT commission brings the First World War to life for primary school children through the experiences and personal stories of Indian Army, British West Indies Regiment and black British Soldiers.
-It commemorates their contributions using puppetry, music, artefacts and cross-curricular learning and culminates in performances of a new music theatre work by composers Julian Joseph and Richard Taylor and librettist Tertia Sefton-Green, enabling students to develop a creative, artistic response to the stories and immortalise the deeds of these forgotten soldiers.
+The award-winning HMDT commission brings the First World War to life for primary school children through the experiences and personal stories of Indian Army, British West Indies Regiment and black British soldiers.
+Trench Brothers commemorates their contributions using puppetry, music, artefacts and cross-curricular learning and culminates in performances of a new music theatre work by composers Julian Joseph and Richard Taylor and librettist Tertia Sefton-Green, enabling students to develop a creative, artistic response to the stories and immortalise the deeds of these forgotten soldiers.

 For more info and educational tools, click here.